-Have you ever considered that you might sleep better with a bigger bed?
+Have you ever considered that you might sleep better in a bigger bed – more specifically all cosied up in the luxurious size of a super king size bed?

 It’s safe to say that, as a nation, we are a pretty sleep deprived lot.
-In fact, among the business movers and shakers, the amount of sleep they get is fast becoming the performance factor that sorts out the managers from the CEOs.
+In fact, among the most successful business people and thought leaders, the amount of sleep they get is fast becoming the performance factor that sorts out the managers from the CEOs.

 Hearsay says that Microsoft’s Bill Gates makes sure he gets a full 7 hours sleep and actively prioritises it.
 Google has even installed white napping pods in its offices so that employees can take a 30-minute nap to refresh their mental faculties.